system-er/Godot3DInterpreter/README.md

 # FAQ:
-- why an interpreter, we have gdscript and other languages? for fun and learning c# with godot 4
+- why this interpreter? for fun and learning c# with godot 4
 - want contact? send message in godot-forum (systemerror)

 # Last changes: